jermspeaks/slowtube/Ideas.md

 - [x] Channel filter not filtering by the channel names
 - [x] Upcoming calendar - UTC is being used, not PST/PDT
 - [x] Upcoming calendar - we should see the retroactive view as well.
 Made a mistake here.
+- [x] Looks like our tv episode job is fetching all shows, and not filtering the shows that's a returning series.
+Can we modify this?
 - [ ] The "Filter with all, feed, inbox, and archive" need to now just be feed, inbox, and archive.
 No need to have "All" unless we are in group view.
 - [ ] Settings should be moved to the rightmost side, not left at all.
 - [ ] Migrate over to shadcn buttons everywhere